Current Tab vs Full Screen

 - You need devtools context (console logs, network requests) aligned with the recording.

-When to Use Desktop Recording
+When to Use Full Screen

 - You need to show interactions across multiple browser tabs.